 The U.S. Bureau of Labor Statistics reported in May 2015 the median annual income for financial managers was $117,990.

 To be a bank branch manager, you need a bachelor's degree in accounting, business administration, or finance.
 You also need at least five years of experience in financial services including previous experience as a loan officer, financial analyst, or assistant branch manager.
 CPA or CFA certifications are optional, but they may improve your career opportunities.
 You should also cultivate your skills in customer service, communication, accounting, decision-making, and time management.
 You'll want to be involved in community affairs and ensure you have an understanding of federal and state regulations regarding financial reporting.

 You can follow these steps to become a bank branch manager.

 Step 1: Earn a Bachelor's Degree

-Individuals interested in becoming bank branch managers need to possess a bachelor's degree in business administration, accounting, finance or a related major, according to the U.S. Bureau of Labor Statistics.
+You need to possess a bachelor's degree in business administration, accounting, finance or a related major, according to the U.S. Bureau of Labor Statistics.
 Some employers may require a master's degree.
-Some universities offer a business administration degree that allows concentrations in areas such as accounting and finance, management and marketing or information systems and operations management.
+Some universities offer a business administration degree that allows concentrations in areas such as accounting and finance, management and marketing, or information systems and operations management.